(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Nothing says winter adventure like getting out on the slopes for downhill skiing with the family, but the idea of family skiing for the first time can be a little intimidating.
 Figuring out the right equipment, finding the perfect ski destination, and learning how to ski is a lot of information that can take a lot of research.
 Plus, it’s not the most budget-friendly outdoor adventure, so you want to save where you can.

 There isn’t a correct answer – it’s a personal preference.
-We know families who have their kids master skiing before trying out snowboarding, and while others set right out with boarding.
+We know families who have their kids master skiing before trying out snowboarding, while others set right out with boarding.

 We decided on one season on skis, then let the kids switch to boarding if they wanted to.
 We found that boarding was more natural for them, and they all picked it up quickly.
-Whichever you choose to start with, make sure to take at least one lesson and give it some time before deciding if it’s right for you.
+Whichever you choose to start with, plan to take at least one lesson and give it some time before deciding if it’s right for you.

 2. Find the Right Ski Destination

-Ski destinations can vary in what services, amenities, and onsite activities.
+Ski destinations can vary in their services, amenities, and onsite activities.
 Deciding what will make the perfect ski adventure for your family will help you pick the right place for skiing for the first time.

 Ski Resort vs. Ski Area

 Ski areas offer the basics for a day on the slopes.
 Equipment rentals, lessons, dining options, and a ski shop are almost always provided.
 An onsite lodge usually has some gear storage, restrooms, and a place to warm up by the fire.